evil-mad/WaterColorBlocks/README.md

 ##Current project status:

 The Snap! examples are tested, and behave very well.
+We :heart: Snap!

-The Scratch examples work well, but are a version behind.
-IMPORTANT NOTE: The Scratch team has (temporarily, we hope) disable extensions in the published versions of Scratch.
+The Scratch examples worked well as of Scratch version 404, but are a version behind the Snap! extensions.
+IMPORTANT NOTE: The Scratch team has (temporarily, we hope) disabled or made undocumented changes to the extension in the published versions of Scratch.